Jupkobe/first-internship-unity/README.md

 # EGEROBOT Internship Project

-This is my project for Egerobot internship program.
-The task is to trigger some event with certain actions in Unity 3D.
+My name is Ramazan Eyüp Gültekin and this is my project for Egerobot internship program.

 <h2>Assignment:</h2>